fliphess/miicam/README.md

 To use install the hack on your SD card, use the compiled sources.
 Copying the files in the repository to your sd card without building the binaries wil not work.

-You can use the pre-compiled firmware that is build with each release or build the firmware yourself using docker or a linux machine.
+For new users it is recommended to use the precompiled binaries that are created with every release.
+You can download the release builds from the [github releases page](https://github.com/fliphess/chuangmi-720p-hack/releases).

+## Build the binaries

+If you prefer to build the binaries yourself, have a look at the [instructions in the wiki](https://github.com/fliphess/chuangmi-720p-hack/wiki/How-to-build-the-binaries-for-the-webcam-hack) to find instructions on how to do it yourself.

 ### Prepare the camera